 Figs can be raised from seed; however, the fig plant is usually propagated by cuttings.

 The fig tree needs to be watered regularly but in moderation, since it will not tolerate excessively wet soil.

-Fig trees are prone to attack by root-knot nematodes, as well as by borers, mealybugs, and scale insects.
+Fig trees are prone to attacks by root-knot nematodes, as well as by borers, mealybugs, and scale insects.

-The fig tree can be also be affected by fungal diseases and viruses.
+The fig tree can also be affected by fungal diseases and viruses.

 The fig is known as a false fruit or multiple fruit, because its inside is composed by unborn flowers and seeds.